rutikwankhade/Devblogs-hashnode/cl6aamnif0bfpz0nv8uj69dd9.md

 ![+sds.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659327147405/_GPCOCmsv.png align="left")

 Getting started with PlanetScale was as easy as it could be.
-The default free developer plan has 5 GB storage,1 billion row reads/mo and 10 million row writes/mo which is really great for your hobby projects.
-Also, I really liked the idea of branching & merging like Git at the database level.
+The default free developer plan has 5 GB storage,1 billion row reads/mo and 10 million row writes/mo which is pretty great for your hobby projects.
+Also, I liked the idea of branching & merging like Git at the database level.

 It introduced me to Prisma (ORM) (object-relational mapper) which I used to create schema and send queries to the database.